metamorphic-rock/RWorkoutTrackerWebServices-Trainocate/README.md

 # WorkoutTrackerWebServices
 This will serve as the backend for the Workout Tracker Webapp.
 It contains the models, interface, commands, and controllers for the SetItem, ExerciseItem and WorkoutItem.
+The backend process the request of the angular app to fetch and sava data into the database.
 ### HttpGet
 ```
 curl http://localhost:5211/set_items | jq